 - Ask the staff at the ticket booths (for further details of the ticket booths, see our Guide to Ticketing at Passeig de Gràcia station).
 As there is no information desk, they are the main station source for train timetable queries.

 Unfortunately there are only two toilets at Passeig de Gràcia train station: one men's and one women's.
 You will find them located directly opposite the ticket booths in the main station building.
 There is no toilet for people with a disability.

 The toilets have the same opening hours as the station (see above).

-Passeig de Gràcia train station is not particularly well-serviced if you are a wheelchair user.
-The station is located underground and there are no lifts to take you from the street down in to the station.
+Passeig de Gràcia train station is located underground and there are lifts to take you from the street down in to the station.

 For details and advice on services for people with a disability on the trains and buying train tickets as a traveller with a disability, see our page on services for people with a disability at Sants station.
 The information here is about a different station, however, the advice in relation to buying train tickets is still relevant at Passeig de Gràcia station.

 You will find two public telephones located in Passeig de Gràcia station.
 They are dotted around the walls of the small main station building.